alanxoc3/ttrack/README.md

 * Store data in text files for version control.

 ## Install
 Download the latest release from the [release page](https://github.com/alanxoc3/concards/releases).
-At the moment, only Linux and Mac are supported.
+At the moment, only Linux and Mac builds are supported.

 If you have golang, you can install the latest updates from source.
 Keep in mind that the `main` branch is not guaranteed to be stable.
 ```bash